comsystan/comsystanj/description/Description1DSignal.md

 ### Hurst coefficient (PSD)
 - Using the power spectrum density PSD
+- Automatic descision between stationary fGn and non-stationary fBm signals with the PSD slope
 - lowPSDwe - PSD using only lower frequencies (low), parabolic windowing (w) and end matching (e) (bridge detrending)
 - for PSD, regression Min and Max can be set
 - for lowPSDwe, regression Min = 1/8 and Max = 1/2 of the PSD size(1/2 of the signal length)